-If you are holding a large event in the unincorporated County of San Diego, recycling bins will be provided free of charge, as available.
-Please call (858) 694-2458 to arrange for recycling bins to be delivered to your event.
+If you are holding a large event (2,000+ attendees per day) in the unincorporated County of San Diego, recycling bins may be provided free of charge, as available.
+Contact Recycle@sdcounty.ca.gov for information on how to have recycling bins delivered to your event.

-Does your business make products made from recycled
+Does your business make products from recycled materials?

-The Recycling Market Development Zone (RMDZ) program offers low-interest loans, marketing and permit assistance to businesses that are located in designated areas of the County.
+The Recycling Market Development Zone (RMDZ) program offers low-interest loans, marketing, and permit assistance to businesses that are located in designated areas of the County.
 RMDZ's are located in North and South San Diego County.
-Learn more at here or call (858) 694-2465.
+Learn more here or call (858) 694-2465.

 - The County of San Diego offers FREE assistance and promotional materials to businesses including training, signage, and recycling bins (as available).
 Please contact a Recycling Specialist at Recycle@sdcounty.ca.gov or 858-694-2456 for details.

 - List of Franchised Waste Haulers and Recycling Haulers

 - Signage for Landfill, Recycling, and Compost Bins